smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Create t_rif40_study_select/rif40_study_select, t_rif40_comparison_select/rif40_comparison_select
   for areas/bands actually seleted by user
 * Add area name to results map table
+* Add default background layer support for geography (so sahsuland has no background)
 * Rename results fields as required
 * Add unique keys to description files on rif tables/projects/health themes to protect against Kev using them as a Key